-AP source: CDC to extend travel mask requirement for 2 weeks
+CDC extends travel mask requirement to May 3 as COVID rises

 Critics have seized on the fact that states have rolled back rules requiring masks in restaurants, stores and other indoor settings, and yet COVID-19 cases have fallen sharply since the omicron variant peaked in mid-January.

-There has been a slight increase in cases in recent weeks, driven by an even more contagious subvariant of the omicron strain, with daily confirmed cases nationwide rising from about 25,000 per day to more than 30,000.
+There has been a slight increase in cases in recent weeks, driven by the BA.2 strain, with daily confirmed cases nationwide rising from about 25,000 per day to more than 30,000.
 Those figures are an undercount since many people now test positive on at-home tests that are not reported to public health agencies.

 Severe illnesses and deaths tend to lag infections by several weeks.
 The CDC is awaiting indications of whether the increase in cases correlates to a rise in adverse outcomes before announcing a less restrictive mask policy for travel.